 - Analyzing which linking domains they no longer engage with

-While this competitive intelligence can be valuable, it’s needed to approach it ethically.
-Some SEO practitioners have engaged in questionable tactics related to competitors’ link profiles:
+This competitive intelligence can help, but you have to handle it ethically.
+Some practitioners have crossed the line around competitors’ link profiles:

 Myth: You should build toxic links to competitors and force them to spend time disavowing them.

-Reality: This practice, known as negative SEO, violates Google’s guidelines and can potentially backfire.
-Google has become increasingly effective at identifying these attacks and ignoring the links without penalizing the target site.
+Reality: This practice, known as negative SEO, violates Google’s guidelines and can backfire.
+Google has gotten better at spotting these attacks and ignoring the links without penalizing the target site.

 Ethical competitor link analysis: